-Homemade Banana Pudding is an classic no bake recipe with layers of fresh bananas, a rich and creamy vanilla pudding layer and freshly whipped cream!
+Homemade Banana Pudding is a classic no-bake recipe with layers of fresh bananas, a rich and creamy vanilla pudding layer and freshly whipped cream!

 Homemade Banana Pudding is one of those recipes that’s been around for about a bajillion years (long time right?).
 The funny thing about Banana Pudding is that it’s not “technically” banana pudding… it’s more like bananas with pudding.